 This new release encompasses two components: new widgets and templates in Elementor’s page builder.
 Here’s what you can expect from our brand new Elementor integration.

 We wrote an in-depth tutorial on how to set up a podcast website with Elementor and Seriously Simple Podcasting.
-Create your own in minutes using our new built-in templates and widgets.
+Create your own beautiful podcast website in minutes with our pre-designed templates and widgets for Elementor.

 New Podcast Widgets for Elementor